SarahYousefH/Multi-threaded-System-for-Matrix-Multiplication/README.md

 # Multi-Threaded-System-for-Matrix-Multiplication

-%# Matrix Multiplication Using Processes and Threads 💻🔢 % commented for now

 ### Overview

 This project demonstrates matrix multiplication using both multi-process and multi-threaded approaches, implemented in C. It explores process and thread management through the POSIX API and Pthreads library.
 The project was developed to analyze the performance trade-offs between the two approaches in terms of execution time and efficiency.